contiv/contiv.github.io/websrc/source/documents/cluster/node-lifecycle.md

 clusterctl node commission node1 --extra-vars='{"env" : {}, "control_interface": "eth1", "netplugin_if": "eth2" }' --host-group "service-master"
 ```

-You can eliminate the need to set global variables with every commission command by setting global variables (such as environment) using [global variables](#setget_global_variables).
+You can eliminate the need to set global variables with every commission command by directly setting [global level variables].

 #### Decommission a Node
 Decommissioning a node stops infra services and removes the configuration from the node using `ansible` based configuration management.